UN-OCHA/rwint9-site/html/modules/custom/reliefweb_fields/README.md

 ## CKEditor plugin

-This module provides a [CKEditor 4 plugin](src/Plugin/CKEditorPlugin/ReliefWebFormatterText.php) when using a `ReliefWebFormattedText` widget to limit selectable headings and handle their conversion.
+This module provides a [CKEditor 5 plugin](js/plugins/reliefweb_formatted_text/plugin.js) enabled when using a `ReliefWebFormattedText` widget to limit selectable headings and handle their conversion.

 ## Forms